You left me burning in the morning sun,

 Vapors of vodka torturing my head.

-I could still smell that pungent sweet perfume
+I could still scents your pungent sweet perfume

 Mixed with erotic sea smells on my fingers;